ktalons/cybersec-discord-bot/docs/DEPLOY.md

 - ✅ `/roster_start` - Create a test roster
 - ✅ `/sync` - Should work without errors

+### 3b.
+Test Calendar Reminders
+- Create a calendar event ~61 minutes in the future in your ICS
+- Watch logs for: `Posted 60‑minute reminder`
+- Confirm the reminder embed appears in your configured channel

 ### 4. Test Persistence
 1. Create a giveaway/roster
 2. Restart the bot